snotskie/ttrpg/md/index.md

 ### Checks
 <!-- _class: rules -->

-To perform a Check, roll the die for the action's associated Stat.
+To perform a Check:

+1. **Roll:** Roll the die for the action's associated Stat.
 The GM will let you know which to use.
-If the result of the roll meets or beats the GM's target number, then the check succeeds.
+2. **Outcome:** If the result of the roll meets or beats the GM's target number, then the check succeeds.
 Otherwise, it fails.

 Also note, your History Stat is used to perform actions more related to your backstory than your other Stats.
 When both your History Stat and another Stat would be applicable in a situation, the GM may decide which applies more.
 Otherwise, you choose which to use.